 This program is the federal government's largest gift aid program.
 Eligible students may receive a minimum of $602 to a maximum of $5,920 depending on need, as determined by the FAFSA, and federal funding.

 This federal program is the largest federal program available to students.
 All students who file a FAFSA will be considered for a Direct Loan and may receive from $5,500 to $7,500 per year depending on number of credits a student has completed toward their degree.
-Repayment of these funds begins 6 months after the student ceases to be enrolled at least 6 hours.
+Repayment of these funds begins 6 months after the student ceases to be enrolled in at least six hours.

-The state of Arkansas offers a number of financial aid programs to Arkansas residents who attend college in state.
+The state of Arkansas offers a number of financial aid programs to Arkansas residents who attend college in-state.
 The availability of and the requirements governing students' eligibility for these programs are subject to change.
 Applicants from the state of Arkansas should contact the Arkansas Department of Higher Education at 501-371-2000 or go to scholarships.adhe.edu for information on all state financial aid programs.

 This state program provides an annual amount of $1,000 the first year, $4,000 the second year, $4,000 the third year, and $5,000 the fourth year, depending on the student's performance and course work completed in high school.
-Applications are available online at the Arkansas Department of Higher Ed. website (www.adhe.edu) and must be submitted by June 1st.
+Applications are available online at the Arkansas Department of Higher Ed. website (www.adhe.edu) on October 1st and must be submitted by June 1st.

 This state program offers scholarship awards of $10,000 to students who score a 32 or above on the ACT and have a high school grade point average of 3.50 or above.
-Applications will be available on the Arkansas Department of Higher Education website (www.adhe.edu) after October 1st and must be completed by February 1st.
+Applications will be available on the Arkansas Department of Higher Education website (www.adhe.edu) on October 1st and must be completed by February 1st.

 Students may find eligibility for other types of Arkansas State aid by checking scholarships.adhe.edu.